 Investigations of flow-ecology relationships can also be grouped by approach (as in Brummer2016).
 In experimental flow studies the flow is directly manipulated with dam releases and biological responses are monitored (e.g., Konrad2011).
-In longitudinal studies, long-term ecological and hydrological records can be used infer local or regional correlations (e.g., Medallo-Diaz2019).
+In longitudinal studies, long-term ecological and hydrological records can be used to infer local or regional correlations (e.g., Medallo-Diaz2019).
 Finally, in space-for-time approaches, the hydrology of multiple river systems in a region is used to populate the distribution of different hydrologic behavior, and ecological monitoring in this region is assumed to be related to flow differences between streams (e.g., Monk2008, Riis2008, Catford2014, Bower2022).
 Space-for-time analyses require considerably fewer resources than experimental flows and longitudinal studies, and thus are more numerous (Brummer2016).
 Frequently in space-for-time analyses the flow change is quantified in terms of hydrologic alteration from a natural or historical regime, as in the Ecological Limits of Hydrologic Alteration (ELOHA) framework (Richter2006, PoffZimmerman2010).
 ELOHA and other methods to identify natural flow regimes are adaptable and have been applied widely to many distinct regional systems (e.g., Knight2014, Brummer2016, Bower2022).

 Bridging the gap between science and policy has been a persistent challenge in this field.
 In many cases a key research motivation is to support decision-making in a variety of contexts, including dam operation, river restoration, and regulations of water extraction and land use (Richter2006, Han2015, Sinnathamby2018, Bradley2017, Brummer2016).
 But historical approaches based on relationship-finding are several steps removed from the policy-making process (Webb2018).
 For example, ELOHA or similar approaches can generate flow-ecology relationships or flow standards for particular rivers, but cannot translate specific management decisions into hydrologic or ecological outcomes (Cartwright2017).
 Additionally, studies of multiple stressors on river systems suggest that flow changes alone are not enough to predict ecological response at regional, multi-basin scales (e.g., Worral2014, Knight2014, McManamay 2013, 2015) or in some single basins (e.g., Triana2021).
 Finally, many flow-ecology relationships are based on insufficient data.
 Methods have been proposed to mitigate this (e.g., Miller2018), but the exercise is generally inhibited by small sample size of relevant ecological metrics (Gwinn2015).

 An ideal framework for supporting decision-making would involve two key steps, firstly connecting management actions to flow changes, and secondly connecting flow changes to ecological responses (PetersonFreeman2016; DeWeberPeterson2020; Triana2021).
 Both steps can involve complex models and substantial uncertainty, often representing an interdisciplinary challenge.
 Threshold values for “sufficient” flows would be ideal for a management context (Rosenfeld2017), but can be difficult to identify and in some cases may not exist (LuedersMcManamay2023).
-Additionally, quantifying ecological responses to “designer” or functional flows is arguably more suited for supporting water resource management than identifying natural flow regimes (Arthington2014, Webb2018), though some may suggest that all possible historical flow components should be preserved (e.g., Bower2022), as the designer flows approach may risk overlooking ecological flow needs that are not currently monitored.
+Additionally, water resource management is arguably better supported by quantifying ecological responses to “designer” or functional flows than by identifying natural flow regimes (Arthington2014, Webb2018), though some may suggest that all possible historical flow components should be preserved (e.g., Bower2022), as the designer flows approach may risk overlooking ecological flow needs that are not currently monitored.
 Finally, stakeholders in at least one study requested flow-ecology relationships based on empirical monitoring, rather than more easily-simulated proxies like flow changes or thermal exposure (DeWeberPeterson2020).